powersync-ja/powersync-js/packages/react/README.md

 ### Accessing PowerSync Status

-The provided PowerSync client status is available with the `usePowerSyncStatus` hook.
+The provided PowerSync client status is available with the `useStatus` hook.

 ```JSX
 import { useStatus } from "@powersync/react";